jagi/meteor-astronomy/_includes/v2/security/secured_property.md

 **Securing application using events**

-If you set the `secured` property to `false` (or do not provide value) then you have to be very careful about securing your application.
-By default, it will allow anyone to insert, update or remove documents from the client.
+If you set the `secured` property to `false` then you have to be very careful about your application security.
+It will allow anyone to insert, update or remove documents from the client.
 In such situation, we have to secure a class by defining some security rules in events.
 Let's take a look at the example.

 ```js
 import { Class } from 'meteor/jagi:astronomy';